 Category Meta-events

-In 2023 we have assigned all tournaments to one of seven categories and there will be a meta-event championship for each of these seven categories.
+In 2024 the majority of tournaments have been assigned to one of six categories and there will be a meta-event championship for each of these categories.
 Are you the best at one particular type of game?
 This is your way to prove it!

 • Multiplayer Games